“Forgotten Hollywood”- Enjoy the Holidays at Cirque du Soleil!

 Manny P. here…

 billy crystal Generations of movie audiences can point to Hollywood icons that have been the face of the Oscars throughout the years.
-Bob Hope and Johnny Carson provided fruitful decades of service, and both have added to the enduring legacy of the annual Academy Awards show.
+Bob Hope and Johnny Carson provided decades of service, and both have added to the enduring legacy of the annual Academy Awards show.
 For folks of a certain age, our representative has been Billy Crystal.

 For the ninth time in the last two decades, the comedian has agreed to become the host for the 2012 ceremony.
 This is great news for those of us who long for Crystal’s brand of humor.
 Billy last emceed the seasonal event in 2004.
-He will succeed Eddie Murphy, who declined the opportunity to host after next year’s show producer was replaced after making an unfortunate comment.
+He will succeed Eddie Murphy, who declined the opportunity to host after next year’s show producer was replaced after making a pour comment.
 Robin Williams additionally turned down an invitation.

 Crystal has won a Tony award, an Emmy, and he has received several Golden Globes nominations.
 He was honored with a Mark Twain Prize for American Humor in 2007.